vivekprm/vim-nvim-tmux-learning/neovim-learning.md

 # Configure Debuggers
 Debug adapter protocol has very similar story as Language Server Protocol.
 It's an open protocol which was developed by Microsoft for vscode.

 We need to install [nvim-dap](https://github.com/mfussenegger/nvim-dap) which is a dap client built for neovim.
+Refer [this](https://github.com/mfussenegger/nvim-dap/blob/master/doc/dap.txt) link for more config options.
 Add plugin file called debuggers.lua with below content:

 ```lua
 return {